department-of-veterans-affairs/vets-design-system-documentation/src/_components/responsivetables.md

 ## Guidance

 ### When to use the responsive list view
-Use list view table when you need to present a list of information in an itemized way
+Use list view table when you need to present a list of information in an itemized way.

 ### When to consider something else
 - When users have to compare rows and columns, consider using a comparison table layout in which the table layout remains the same on smaller screens